twamp22/lone-eft-dma-radar/README.md

 ![icon-static](https://github.com/user-attachments/assets/d3bc58ad-a987-4c94-bfe2-dd2236769f19)

-## Info
+## How do I start using this?
 - After March 21st I will keep a compiled build updated via [Releases](https://github.com/Frostchi/eft-dma-radar/releases/tag/compiled) on this page.
+Download the release and run the .EXE - simple.
 - Config folder location is now at `%AppData%\eft-dma-radar`.

 ## Arena